mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 SSH into Solo, go to the /usr/bin directory and upload the gopromanager.py and goproconstants.py files
 Note: by default, gopromanager tries to connect through the Arduino.
 If you want to switch back to standard functionality with a Hero4 connected through the 3DR Gimbal, then set the constant:

 SOLO_MOD = "GOPRO" to
 SOLO_MOD = ""

 in the gopromanager.py file.

+Next, edit shotmanager.py and add the following line in the import section:

+# Pymata import
+from PyMata.pymata import PyMata

-Next, edit shotmanager.py and add the 3 lines below for the connection to the Arduino in the start routine:
+Then, add the following lines for the connection to the Arduino in the start routine of shotmanager.py:

 logger.log("[shotmanager]: try to open Arduino PyMata")